 The T2 Iso-Trainer uses reciprocal Body Fight in conjunction with your timed movement and our patented housing to make Isokinetic exercise possible without bulky, expensive machinery.
 Isokinetics combined with the T2's groundbreaking On the Fly Intensity & Exercise Changes makes it the most effective way to build and tone muscle, rendering conventional training techniques like free weights and resistance bands primitive by comparison.

 The T2 Iso-Trainer's patented resistance housing allows for an unprecedented fusion of reciprocal Isokinetics, isometrics, suspended and elastic resistance training, giving you the most effective & largest spectrum of exercises & training modes ever available in a single all-in-one fitness tool

 Furthermore, you are in constant control of the intensity, allowing you to instantly modify and make the exercise as hard or as easy and therapeutic as you like.
-It allows you to easily perform cardiovascular, aerobic exercises, force repping, pyramiding, burnouts, super sets, giant sets, drop sets, T.U.T. sets, varied angle isometrics and fatigue reps safely without sacrificing form or technique.
+This reduces the risk of injury common with free weights and allows you to easily perform cardiovascular, aerobic exercises, force repping, pyramiding, burnouts, super sets, giant sets, drop sets, T.U.T. sets, varied angle isometrics and fatigue reps safely without sacrificing form or technique.

 National Library of Medicine: Isokinetic vs Isotonic Strength Training in Adult Men

 National Center for Biotechnology Information: Short-Term Isokinetic Training Versus Isotonic Training: Effects on Asymmetry in Strength of Thigh Muscles